Prosecution of Syrian civil war criminals: International Court of Justice (ICJ)

 In 2023, Canada and Netherlands jointly filed a lawsuit against the Assad government at the International Court of Justice (ICJ); charging Bashar with ordering torture, mass rapes and other de-humanising tactics on hundreds of thousands of detainees in Syrian prison networks, including women and children.
 The joint petition accused the Syrian government of organizing "unimaginable physical and mental pain and suffering" as a strategy to collectively punish the Syrian population.
 In a separate statement, Dutch Foreign Ministry accused Bashar al-Assad of perpetrating indiscriminate violence, war crimes and inhumane tactics against the Syrian people "on a grand scale".
 This was after repeated Russian vetoes in the UN Security Council that blocked efforts by human rights activists to prosecute Bashar al-Assad over war crimes in the International Criminal Court.

 National courts

 The European Center for Constitutional and Human Rights (ECCHR) is using both its own employees and other volunteers (Syrian lawyers working in EU member states) to gather evidence and establish cases.

+Australia

+On 7 May 2026, Australian authorities charged 2 women, 53-year old Kawsar Abbas, and her 31-year-old daughter Zeinab Ahmad with crimes against humanity.
+The suspects were taken into custody by the Victorian Joint Counter Terrorism Team (JCTT) after landing at Melbourne Airport.
+Kawsar Ahmad, her daughter, as well as her husband Mohammed Ahmad are charged with the enslavement of two Yazidi women.

+Austria

+On 6 July 2026, two Syrian officials from the Assad regime were convicted by an Austrian court in Vienna for several offenses including sexual assault and torture against opponents.
+The first, Khaled al-Halabi, head of the General Intelligence Directorate of Raqqa from 2011 to 2013, was sentenced to eight years in prison after found guilty of committing torture, aggravated bodily harm and sexual assault against 21 people, according to testimonies by witnesses.
+Al-Halebi, a member of the Druze minority in Syria, claimed that he had not witnessed or ordered any torture in Raqqa and stated that he was following orders.
+The second official, former police lieutenant colonel Musab Abu Rukbah, nicknamed the "Angel of Death", was also sentenced to eight years in prison for serious bodily harm, aggravated coercion and sexual coercion.